 We all recently got an up-close look at how the Latter-day Saints deal with sex abuse cases.
 In audio recordings related to a child sex abuse case in Idaho, a director of risk management from the Mormon Church allegedly offered the victim a $300,000 confidentiality agreement, as reported by the Associated Press.

-What happened was a dentist and ex-bishop of the Mormon church was arrested in Mountain Home, Idaho, following accusations by his adult daughter of childhood sexual abuse.
+What happened in this LDS sexual abuse lawsuit was a dentist and ex-bishop of the Mormon church was arrested in Mountain Home, Idaho, following accusations by his adult daughter of childhood sexual abuse.
 The dentist had been brought before his church bishop by family members for confession and was subsequently excommunicated.

 A criminal case ensued.
 But the daughter supposedly did not want to pursue it.
 So the dentist went back to being a dentist.
 The dentist’s daughter and wife claimed that prosecutors indicated they needed the bishop’s testimony about the confession for their case.